 The Quacks of Quedlinberg (2018) by Wolfgang Warsch, published by North Star Games

 The expectations for this game couldn’t have been higher based on all the chatter about it.
 The latest by Wolfgang Warsch, a push-your-luck bag builder, completely lived up to those expectations.
 How often does that happen?

 The “quacks” part refers to what you do: You’re a quack doctor and snake oil salesman, brewing your latest potion.
 You want to be the one with the highest scoring potion.
 Every time you reach into your bag — bags are my favorite randomizing mechanic — you add some more brew to your potion.
-The white, explosive liquid makes your brew look shiny and score points, but too much of it makes your brew explode. hence the push your luck element.
-Do you reach for more potion, when the next white one could make it explode?
+The white, explosive liquid makes your brew look shiny and score points, but too much of it makes your brew explode, hence the push your luck element.
+Do you reach for more potion, when the next white chip could make it explode?
 It’s so satisfying when you gamble and win, and so bad when you lose.
 As you score each round, you can purchase different potion additives, and build your bag, diluting your explosives.
 I did not win this game (finished 2nd or maybe 3rd?) but it was a great experience, and when I saw others play, they also had a great experience.
 I should have bought it, but it only goes up to 4 players without the expansion.
 Still, I should have bought it.
+Update: I bought it.

 Unmatched by Rob Daviau and Justin Jacobson, published by Restoration Games